 News International Voicemail Interception Compensation Scheme (2012-15) – David was appointed to act as Independent Scheme Barrister representing applicants bringing claims under the compensation scheme established by News International (including for the applicants in the first claims to be subject to formal adjudication by the former High Court judge, Sir Charles Gray).

-R v William Cornick (2014) – Represented various media organisations in respect of a successful application to lift an order imposed under s.39 Children & Young Persons Act 1933 which prohibited the identification of the teenager accused of murdering the Leeds schoolteacher, Ann Maguire.
+R v William Cornick (2014) – Counsel for various media organisations in respect of a successful application to lift an order imposed under s.39 Children & Young Persons Act 1933

-Dar Al Arkan & Bank Alkhair v Al Refai & oths (2014) – David acted on behalf of the claimants in a $1 billion claim for damages which was brought in defamation, breach of confidence, malicious falsehood and unlawful conspiracy.
+Dar Al Arkan & Bank Alkhair v Al Refai & oths (2014) – Counsel for the claimants in a $1 billion claim for damages which was brought in defamation, breach of confidence, malicious falsehood and unlawful conspiracy.

-Jill Finney v Care Quality Commission (2014) – Acted for the defendant national healthcare regulator.
-The claim was brought by the CQC’s former Deputy CEO in defamation and under Art 8 of the Human Rights Act 1998 and concerned a report compiled into events surrounding the organisation’s regulation of the Morecambe Bay Hospital scandal.
+Jill Finney v Care Quality Commission (2014) – Counsel for the defendant national healthcare regulator.
+The claim in defamation and under Art 8 of the Human Rights Act 1998 was brought by the CQC’s former Deputy CEO and concerned the findings of a report compiled into events surrounding the organisation’s regulation of the Morecambe Bay Hospital scandal.

-Sheikh Nasser bin Al-Shathri v Guardian News & Media Limited (2013) – Represented Guardian News & Media in a libel action brought by a prominent Saudi Arabian cleric.
+Sheikh Nasser bin Al-Shathri v Guardian News & Media Limited (2013) – Counsel for Guardian News & Media in a libel action brought by a prominent Saudi Arabian cleric.

-Nathaniel Rothschild v Associated Newspapers Ltd (2013) – Counsel for ANL (with Andrew Caldecott QC) in the successful defence of a libel action brought by the well-known international financier over an article in the Daily Mail which focused on the circumstances in which Lord Mandelson attended a dinner hosted by the Russian oligarch Oleg Deripaska.
-ANL succeeded in its defence of justification at trial in January 2012 and in the Court of Appeal in March 2013.
+Nathaniel Rothschild v Associated Newspapers Ltd (2013) – Counsel for ANL in the successful defence of a libel action brought by the well-known international financier over an article in the Daily Mail which focused on the circumstances in which Lord Mandelson attended a dinner hosted by the Russian oligarch Oleg Deripaska.
+ANL succeeded in its defence of truth at trial in January 2012 and in the Court of Appeal in March 2013.